Bavaria: Drunk, unlicensed driver speeds, steals speed camera, runs red light, is caught | DW | 04.10.2019

 A German drunk driver racked up an impressive array of charges, starting when he was caught speeding and turned around to steal the camera, mistakenly believing that all police records were stored within the unit.

-A German man has been charged on various counts after a drunken adventure on Thursday morning, German Unity Day, a national holiday in Germany.
+A German man has been charged with various offenses after a drunken adventure on Thursday morning, German Unity Day, a national holiday in Germany.

 Driving home from festivities at around 7 a.m., the young man reached 160 kmh (almost 100 mph) in a 100 kmh limit zone in the Bavarian district of Deggendorf, near the Czech border, according to a police press release.